open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 num_segments
 ```

-option, the default value is the number of segments on the local/source Greenplum Database cluster.
+option, the default value is the number of segments on the local Greenplum Database cluster.

 The following example command creates a server named `gpc1_testdb` that will be used to access tables residing in the database named `testdb` on the remote `8`-segment Greenplum Database cluster whose master is running on the host `gpc1_master`, port `5432`: